AnyFetch/developers.anyfetch.com/guides/concepts/identifier.md

 When using the second syntax, **don't forget to url-encode** your `identifier`, especially if you used an URI.

+> *Warning*.
+You can only access your own documents by `identifier`.
+Other providers or tokens can't access documents from other providers using this syntax, since multiples documents may be available with the same identifier on different providers for the same user.

 For convenience, this identifier is repeated in each reply from the API (even if you used the `id` syntax), allowing you to completely discard the `id` if you want to keep your own `identifier`.

+Please note however that other providers will be able to see this identifier, so don't include tokens or other private content.

 ## Unicity
-`identifier` are unique by company.
-If you try to create a document with an `identifier` already provided by another `provider` on the same account, you'll get a `403 Forbidden` error.

-When using the same provider, the previous document will be replaced with the new one, keeping the same `id`.
+`identifier` are unique by provider.
+If you try to create a document with an `identifier` already provided, you'll simply update the previous document sent with this identifier, keeping the same `id`.